KLIEBHAN/pg_plsql_graphs/README.md

 cd contrib; make; make install
 ```

-- Set up a the databasecluster and a database using **initdb** and connect to it with  **psql** (http://www.postgresql.org/docs/9.3/interactive/app-initdb.html and http://www.postgresql.org/docs/9.3/interactive/sql-createdatabase.html)
+- If you didn't already set up a the databasecluster and a database, do it using **initdb** and connect to it with  **psql** (http://www.postgresql.org/docs/9.3/interactive/app-initdb.html and http://www.postgresql.org/docs/9.3/interactive/sql-createdatabase.html)

 - Locate your **postgres.conf** configuration file by starting up the **PostgreSQL Server** and then typing the following command in the **psql** client: